 But sometimes envy alerts us to things that we want in life that are potentially attainable, if we’re willing to make certain changes.

 For example, if you envy your productive colleague, you may find that you could be more productive yourself if you learned to manage your time better.
-You may even be able to get a few tips from him or her—upward social comparison can be a source not only of motivation but also of useful information.
+You may even be able to get a few tips from them—upward social comparison can be a source not only of motivation but also of useful information.

 5. Don’t forget to count your own blessings